jessiepusateri/technicals/representing_graphs.md

 ```

 ## Adjacency Lists
-Advantage: Adjacency lists are generally preferred because they efficiently represent sparse graphs.
+*Advantage*: Adjacency lists are generally preferred because they efficiently represent sparse graphs.

-Disadvantage: Slow to remove vertices and edges, because it needs to find all vertices or edges.
+*Disadvantage*: Slow to remove vertices and edges, because it needs to find all vertices or edges.

 Combines adjacency matrices with edge lists.
 For each vertex i, store an array of the vertices adjacent to it.
 Typically, there is an array of |V| adjacency lists, one adjacency list per vertex.